BeamStackProj/beamstackproj.github.io/content/en/docs/concepts/technical concepts.md

 ## Abstraction Layers

-Beamstack functions as a sophisticated low-code abstraction layer designed to streamline the deployment of machine learning (ML) pipeline components.
+Beamstack functions as a low-code abstraction layer designed to streamline the deployment of machine learning (ML) pipeline components.
 By providing a high-level interface that simplifies complex operations, Beamstack eliminates the need for direct modifications to underlying software development kits (SDKs) and APIs.
 This abstraction not only reduces the cognitive load associated with setting up ML workflows but also enhances accessibility for users across various expertise levels, from novices to advanced practitioners.

 This entails: